 EndNote is a software package that enables you to compile and manage your references, and to use them to automatically create in-text citations and bibliographies as you work on your Word documents.

 There are a number of different versions of Endnote

 EndNote desktop includes thousands of referencing styles, including all the major referencing systems such as Harvard and MLA, and the preferred styles for the leading academic journals.
 It is therefore very easy to create citations and bibliographies in the correct style for your purposes.
 EndNote desktop is installed on the public cluster PCs across our campuses.
 It is covered by the University’s EndNote Site Licence, which allows installation of the software on any University-owned PC at no further charge per copy.
-Students may purchase personal copies of EndNote at a discounted rate by logging into IT Services list of Frequently used software and following the instructions online.
+Students and staff can download a 'loan' of EndNote on their personal computers.
+To find out more and download visit the software service catalogue.

-Easy to follow instructions are available to help you set up an Endnote X7, Premium or Basic online account.
+Easy to follow instructions are available to help you set up an Endnote Desktop, Premium or Basic online account.

 You can also use the online training calendar to book on to forthcoming courses or contact which are offered online by Endnote training experts, and contact Endnote support direct with any technical support issues.